-The gas release in case of a major leak is primarily composed of methane CH_4 or CO_2 if the gas is ignited.
-In case of an uncontrolled gas release, gas will be released to the atmosphere.
-CH_4 or CO_2 are greenhouse gas and a major gas release will contribute to the global pool of greenhouse gas (see section 6.2.1).
+The gas release in case of a major leak is primarily composed of methane $CH_4$ or $CO_2$ if the gas is ignited.
+In case of an uncontrolled gas release, gas will be released to the atmosphere. $CH_4$ or $CO_2$ are greenhouse gas and a major gas release will contribute to the global pool of greenhouse gas (see section 6.2.1).

-The impact to climate and air quality from a uncontrolled gas release at the TYRA project is assessed to be of medium intensity, with a transboundary extent and a long-term duration.
+The impact to climate and air quality from an uncontrolled gas release at the TYRA project is assessed to be of medium intensity, with a transboundary extent and a long-term duration.
 The overall significance of the impact is assessed to be moderate negative.

-Table 7-4 Potential impacts on climate and air quality related to accidental events at the TYRA project.
+Table 7-4 Potential impacts on climate and air quality related to accidental events at the TYRA project